asimihsan/aima-rs/README.md

 ## License

-This project is licensed under the Apache License, Version 2.0.
-See the LICENSE file for details.
+This project is licensed under the Affero General Public License (AGPL) version
+3. See the [LICENSE](LICENSE) file for details.